What is Jason Lee's Net Worth?

 Relationships

 In 1995, Jason Lee married a photographer and actress named Carmen Llywelyn.
 The marriage ended in divorce six years later.
-The marriage allegedly fell apart due to Jason's "obsession" with Scientology, which cause a rift between the spouses.
+The marriage allegedly fell apart due to Jason's "obsession" with Scientology, which caused a rift between the spouses.
 Carmen made the mistake of revealing that she had read an anti-Scientology book, and she was quickly labeled a "suppressive person" by the church.
 Lee wrote his former wife a "disconnection letter," and the relationship was over.

 After divorcing Llewelyn, he became engaged to actress Beth Riesgraf.
 Although they never married, Lee and Riesgraf had a child together, who Lee named "Pilot Inspektor."
 After that relationship ended, Jason married Turkish national Ceren Alkaç in 2008.
 The pair welcomed a child into the world shortly after their marriage, and they subsequently had another child in 2012.
 A third child followed in 2017.
 In 2016, Jason Lee officially left the church of Scientology.